logo logo

 What is a DDoS Attack?

 A Distributed Denial of Service (DDoS) attack is a malicious attempt to disrupt the normal traffic of a targeted server, service, or network by overwhelming the target with a flood of internet traffic.
-It is often executed using a botnet, which is a network of infected computers that can be remotely controlled by the attacker.
+Attackers often use a botnet, a network of infected computers or IoT devices controlled remotely, to launch these attacks.

 Other articles in this Category